Lacandon Jungle: People

 The population of the area is mostly subsistence peasants.
-These include indigenous groups of Chiapas such as the Tzotzil, Tzeltal, Ch'ol, Tojolabal and Lacandon Maya as well as non- indigenous.
+These include indigenous groups of Chiapas, such as the Tzotzil, Tzeltal, Ch'ol, Tojolabal and Lacandon Maya, as well as non-indigenous people.
 However, except for the Lacandon Maya, almost all of the population has migrated to the Lacandon, especially during the 20th century on.

 Of the local inhabitants of the Lacandon Jungle, those living just south of Montes Azules Biosphere Reserve belong to three ethnic groups, living in four villages and one town: Lacandon Maya, Tzeltal (another Maya ethnicity) and Mestizo.
 The Tzeltal are the most numerous (15,000) and live in the town of Nueva Palestina, they immigrated into the jungle from the Chiapas highlands in the 1970s to begin farms, often maize, beans or chili peppers, primarily organised in the ejido system.
 The Lacandon number some 550; they survive from slash-and-burn agriculture, growing much the same crops as the Tzeltal, as well as tourism and collecting the leaves of wild Chamaedorea palms for the cut flower industry.
 There are two very small Mestizo hamlets of 500 people in total.
-These people are also farmers, but they also keep livestock such as cattle and pigs for the local market, and grow crops like coffee and cacao, besides the typical crops.
+These people are also farmers, but they also keep livestock, such as cattle and pigs, for the local market, and grow crops, like coffee and cacao, besides the typical crops.